nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/file-manager.md

     ```java
     ... fileManager = Framework.getService(FileManager.class);
+    FileImporterContext context = FileImporterContext.builder(coreSession, blob, parentPath)
+        .overwrite(true)
+        .fileName(fileName)
+        .build();
-    DocumentModel createdDoc = fileManager.createDocumentFromBlob(coreSession, blob, path, true, fileName);
+    DocumentModel createdDoc = fileManager.createDocument(context);
     ```

+    The File Manager relies on the [FileImporterContext](https://github.com/nuxeo/nuxeo/blob/release-10.10/nuxeo-services/nuxeo-platform-filemanager-api/src/main/java/org/nuxeo/ecm/platform/filemanager/api/FileImporterContext.java) class that contains everything needed to create a document from a blob.

-*   You can also use the dedicated [Automation operation](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewOperation/FileManager.Import), which provides a way to create in one REST call a document from a binary, or to create easily a document from a blob in an Automation chain.
+*   You can also use the [FileManager.Import Automation operation](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewOperation/FileManager.Import), which provides a way to create in one REST call a document from a binary, or to create easily a document from a blob in an Automation chain.

+*   There is also the [FileManager.ImportWithProperties Automation operation](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewOperation/FileManager.ImportWithProperties), which provides a way to create in one REST call a document from a binary **and** set properties on it.

 {{#> callout type='info' }}
 The versioning policies applied to the File Manager are the ones defined gloablly for the platform, see the [Automatic Versioning]({{page page='versioning#automatic-versioning'}}) section of the Versioning page.